 The company operates two business segments: Refining (96% of Valero's 2014 revenues -- refining operations, wholesale marketing, product supply and distribution, and transportation); and Ethanol (sales of internally produced ethanol and distillers grains in the US).

 Sales and Marketing

 The company markets branded and unbranded refined products on a wholesale basis through an extensive bulk and rack marketing network.
 Valero sells refined products through 5,600 branded sites in the US, 1,000 branded sites in the UK and Ireland, and 800 branded sites in Canada.
 The company sells ethanol to large customers (primarily refiners and gasoline blenders) under term and spot contracts, and in bulk markets such as New York, Chicago, the US Gulf Coast, Florida, and the US West Coast.

-Valero is also pursuing a long-term strategy of ramping up its profitable businesses in the US while selling about a third of its high-cost North American refineries and other non-core US assets, in order to explore more cost-efficient projects in faster-growing markets in Europe, the Middle East, and Asia.
+Valero is pursuing a long-term strategy of ramping up its profitable businesses in the US while selling about a third of its high-cost North American refineries and other non-core US assets, in order to explore more cost-efficient projects elsewhere in the US and in faster-growing markets in Europe, the Middle East, and Asia.

 In 2013 the company’s Valero Terminaling and Distribution unit formed a joint venture with TGS Development to start construction on a new marine terminal on the lower Sabine-Neches Waterway near Port Arthur, Texas to support the expansion of oil receipts and the marine movements of other commodities at that strategic port.

-Growing its foothold in the petrochemical segment, that year the company also announced plans to build a major methanol plant at its 270,000 barrel per day St. Charles refinery near New Orleans.
-Scheduled to commence operating in 2016, the $700 million plant will yield 1.6 million tons of methanol per year.
+Growing its foothold in the petrochemical segment, that year Valero also announced plans to build a major methanol plant at its 270,000 barrel per day St. Charles refinery near New Orleans.
+Scheduled to commence operating in 2016, the $700 million plant will yield 1.6 million tons of methanol per year